 Fly at c.
 9.00am from London City to Bari via Milan Linate (Alitalia).
 Drive into Basilicata.
 First of four nights in Matera – our hotel is in the re-developed Sassi.

 Matera.
 Morning walk through the improbably picturesque streets of Matera, whose ancient dwellings are crammed into a ravine.
-Set-pieces include the quirky late Romanesque church of San Giovanni Battista (1220), the Baroque church of San Francesco d’Assisi and the archaeological museum.
-The cathedral, a fine example of southern Italian Romanesque, dominates the city.
-In the afternoon, walk down the Sasso Caveoso to see a handful of cave churches, most them frescoed, finishing at the delightful San Pietro Caveoso.
+Set-pieces include the quirky late Romanesque church of San Giovanni Battista, Baroque church of San Francesco, Palazzo Lanfranchi and the recently restored cathedral, a fine example of southern Italian Romanesque.
+In the afternoon, walk through the Sasso Caveoso to see a handful of cave churches, most them frescoed, finishing at the delightful San Pietro Caveoso.

 Venosa, Melfi.
-Drive to Venosa to visit the impressive but unfinished monastery of La Santissima Trinità at Venosa, impressive but unfinished, built alongside a surviving early Christian church.
-Walk through the charming town centre and see the archaeological collection in the late 15th-century castle.
+Drive along the valley of the Bradano to the monastery of La Santissima Trinità at Venosa, impressive but unfinished, built alongside a surviving early Christian church.
+Walk through the charming town centre and to the archaeological collections in the 15th-century castle.
 Continue to Melfi, the centre of Norman power in the early phases of their immigration and conquest of southern Italy.
-The impressive Norman castle hosts a good archaeological museum.
-The Norman origins of the cathedral, rebuilt in the late 17th century, are still visible in the splendid bell tower.
+The impressive Norman castle hosts a good archaeological museum, and the cathedral remains substantially Romanesque.

 Matera.
-The fortuitous discovery of the Crypt of the Original Sin a few miles south of Matera in 1963 was a significant artistic event, bringing to light one of the most accomplished cycles of Carolingian painting known in Europe; it is not only an outstanding discovery for the history of early mediaeval art but is also an example of the most advanced conservation techniques.
-Drive to the hilltop town of Montescaglioso, overlooking the Bradano valley, to visit the Benedictine abbey of St Michael the Archangel, one of the largest and most impressive abbeys in southern Italy.
+The fortuitous discovery of the Crypt of the Original Sin a few miles south of Matera in 1963 was a significant artistic event, bringing to light one of the most accomplished cycles of Carolingian painting known in Europe; it is not only an outstanding discovery for the history of early medieval art but is also an example of the most advanced conservation techniques.
+Return to Matera to visit the archaeological museum.
 The afternoon is free.

 Price, per person

-Sant’Angelo Luxury Resort, Matera: A stylish 5-star hotel located in the Sasso Caveoso, overlooking the ravine.
+Sant’Angelo Luxury Resort, Matera: a stylish 5-star hotel located in the Sasso Caveoso, overlooking the ravine.
 Casa Solares, near Rossano: charming family-run guest house with a good restaurant; some rooms are 500m from the main building.
 Hotel Marechiaro, near Lamezia: tasteful 4-star beach-side resort – an excellent location for exploring southern Calabria.
 Single rooms are doubles for sole use throughout.

 Matera’s topography and the hotel’s location mean that there is a lot of walking up and down hills and cobbled steps which can be slippery.
 Coaches cannot be used within the town centres.
 The tour involves a lot of walking on archaeological sites.
 Uneven ground, irregular paving, steps and hills are standard.
 Good mobility, sure-footedness and agility are essential.
-Average distance by coach per day: 66 miles.
+Average distance by coach per day: 80 miles.

 Between 10 and 22 participants.